Monarchy of Papua New Guinea: Succession

-The constitution provides that the King's heirs shall succeed him as head of state.
+The constitution provides that Queen Elizabeth II's heirs shall succeed her as head of state.
 Like some realms, Papua New Guinea defers to United Kingdom law to determine the line of succession.

 Succession is by absolute primogeniture governed by the provisions of the Succession to the Crown Act 2013, as well as the Act of Settlement, 1701, and the Bill of Rights, 1689.
 This legislation limits the succession to the natural (i.e. non-adopted), legitimate descendants of Sophia, Electress of Hanover, and stipulates that the monarch cannot be a Roman Catholic, and must be in communion with the Church of England upon ascending the throne.
 Though these constitutional laws, as they apply to Papua New Guinea, still lie within the control of the British parliament, both the United Kingdom and Papua New Guinea cannot change the rules of succession without the unanimous consent of the other realms, unless explicitly leaving the shared monarchy relationship; a situation that applies identically in all the other realms, and which has been likened to a treaty amongst these countries.

 Upon a demise of the Crown (the death or abdication of a sovereign), it is customary for the accession of the new monarch to be publicly proclaimed by the governor-general in the capital, Port Moresby, after the accession.
 Regardless of any proclamations, the late sovereign's heir immediately and automatically succeeds, without any need for confirmation or further ceremony.
 An appropriate period of mourning also follows, during which flags across the country are flown at half-mast to honour the late monarch.
 The day of the funeral is likely to be a public holiday.

+In light of the accession of King Charles III in 2022, Prime Minister James Marape said that Parliament would make changes in the Constitution of Papua New Guinea to replace all constitutional references to the "Queen" with the "King".